 First of all we use USA style outlets.

-We run everything on solar power, including all our refrigeration and communications equipment, except our hot water showers which we run on propane.
+We run everything on solar power, including all our refrigeration and communications equipment, except our hot water showers and stove, which we run on propane.
 12V lighting is available 24 hours a day although we try to conserve at night.
 120V AC is available for charging from about 10 am-3 pm.

 In the last several years more and more people are traveling with electronic devices and we are just not equipped to handle heavy or continuous use of these devices.
 Our new updated system has a much larger capacity than before, but a few heavily overcast or rainy days—— or the possibility of equipment failure due to the extremely humid climate—–still forces us to be conservative.
 We are in a mountain valley, with the forest on all sides of the lodge, so we do not get a lot of sun.
 Please plan accordingly.
 We have always been able to keep everyone’s camera batteries charged, but if possible, bring extra batteries for cameras so you have fresh batteries for the mornings.
 Normally we only charge batteries during daylight hours.
 Extra memory cards are also a big help eliminating the need for extended computer use.